Removing Reflections from RAW Photos: Results

 The number of examples $(m,t,r)$ is amplified by randomization in the geometric simulation (\cref{sec:supp:geometric_sim}, \ref{sec:supp:data_collection}).
 We search $10^8$ examples for useful $m$.
-After culling, about $10^7$ mixtures remain, and we rendered $10\%$ at $256^2$ and $2048^2$ pixels to train the base and upsampler models.
-The $256^2$ pixel dataset has $1$,$241$,$091$ for training, $46$,$121$ for test, and $8$,$991$ for validation; the $2048^2$ dataset has $1$,$079$,$631$, $39$,$916$, and $7$,$448$ (smaller due to resolution constraints).
+After culling, about $10^7$ mixtures remain, and we rendered $10\%$ at $256^2$ and $2048^2$ pixels to train the models.
+The $256^2$ pixel dataset has $1$,$241$,$091$ for training, $46$,$121$ for test, and $8$,$991$ for validation; the $2048^2$ dataset has \mbox{$1$,$079$,$631$; $39$,$916$; and $7$,$448$.}

 \cref{fig:dataset_photometric} shows results of mixing scene-referred images: (a) correct illuminant colors and (b) correct reflection visibility.
-We linearly blended $8$-bit tone-mapped images for comparison, and compare to prior works (see caption).
+We linearly blended $8$-bit tone-mapped images for comparison, and compare to prior works (see caption). \cref{fig:supp:dataset_overview} shows an overview of the dataset, and is discussed below.

+In \cref{tab:sim_ablation} we ablate each simulation component.
+We (\emph{gamma}) compressed $t$, $r$ before compositing; separately exposed them (\emph{exposure}); did not constrain their inclination or field-of-view (\emph{pose}); removed spatially varying attenuation by making all camera rays normal to the glass (\emph{fresnel}); separately white balanced (\emph{WB}); removed depth-of-field blur and double reflection (\emph{blur}); and removed all.
+We trained our base model on each dataset, and evaluated on the full-simulation test set.
+Each feature affects performance (all differences are significant), and omitting them all (\emph{All $\pm$ G}) decreases performance dramatically compared to the average degradation to $t, r$ (\emph{control}).